 Feeling overwhelmed?
 You need a Hawaii Travel Agent

 If you’re planning a Hawaii vacation and feeling overwhelmed, you are not alone!
-It can be stressful planning a vacation somewhere that you haven’t been, especially when it’s 2500+ miles from home.
+Planning a vacation somewhere you haven’t been can be stressful, especially when it’s 2500+ miles from home.
 That’s where I come in.
-You might wonder why to work with a Travel Agent in 2019; I have a blog post for that. 😉

 If you’re still in the planning stages, I’d be happy to help plan every detail of your vacation!
 Make sure to contact me or set up a time for me to call you.